Skip to content

 From Tornado Alley Winds to Ice Storm Challenges

 Get up-to-date and accurate Oklahoma building codes.
-OneClick Code delivers localized code requirements, storm history, and smart calculators (IWS, waste, ventilation) tailored to your ZIP code.
+OneClick Code delivers localized code requirements, storm history, and smart calculators (IWS, waste, ventilation) tailored to the specific address.
 Bid faster, more confidently, and more accurately.

 Header-Apr-02-2025-02-26-40-5713-PM